makandz/synduce/deliverable-2/README.md

 ![profile](md_images/update_profile.png)

 ## Development requirements

- * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
- * Briefly describe instructions for setting up and running the application (think a true README).
+### Frontend

-You must already have npm installed and working on your system.
-In the project directory, you can run:
+You must already have `npm` installed and working on your system.
+In the `frontend` directory, you can run `npm start` to start the app in the development server.
+Visit [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`
+### Backend

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Our backend utilizes a number of AWS services like Lambda, DynamoDB, etc. We use Terraform to automatically set these up and version them.
+First, set up Terraform with your AWS account credentials.
+Then, run `terraform init` followed by `terraform apply` inside the `deploy` directory.
+This will create the various AWS resources and permissions.
+To popluate these, manually run the GitHub Actions script `deploy_backend.yml`, replacing the Secrets in this repository with your own credentials.
+After around 15 minutes, all services will be deployed. **NOTE**: You will incur a small charge of around 5-10 cents on your AWS Account due to our use of Elastic Container Repository.

 ## Deployment and Github Workflow

-Describe your Git / GitHub workflow.
-Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Describe your overall deployment process from writing code to viewing a live applicatioon
- * What deployment tool(s) are you using and how
- * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

 ### GitHub Workflow